Divorce in Illinois

 The initial pleading in all proceedings for dissolution or invalidity will be termed as a Petition.
 A responsive pleading shall be termed as a Response.
 The rest of the pleadings will be denominated as provided in the Civil Practice Law.

 The event shall be had in the county in which the Petitioner or Respondent resides or in which the parties’ certification of civil marriage has been issued, except as otherwise provided herein, but the procedure could be led to some county in the State.
-An objection to place is prohibited if not made in such period as the Respondent’s answer is due.
+An objection to place is prohibited if not made in such a period as the Respondent’s answer is due.
 In no event will the place be deemed jurisdictional.

 In 2016, the state changed the divorce laws in Illinois to adjust the grounds needed for a divorce.
 The Illinois Marriage and Dissolution of Marriage Act abandoned the traditional fault system that required reasons such as cruelty, abuse, abandonment, or infidelity for a divorce.